 - wearing a knee brace designed to relieve pressure on the joints’ surfaces

-- wearing shoe inserts to relieve stress on the knee
+- wearing shoe inserts to reduce stress on the knee

-At this stage, people with OA of the knee may need to change their daily activities to avoid pain.
+At this stage, it may be necessary to adapt or change daily activities to avoid pain.

 Treatments can include: